netdata/netdata-storage-calculator/README.md

 ## Development

-Reccomended way to work on this is in a GitHub Codespace.
+The recommended way to work on this is in a GitHub Codespace.
 The `.devcontainer/` folder defines what will be installed into that codespace and should have everything you need.

 ```bash
 # run app in development mode